WCE Public Speaker Series

 - Dedicated faculty with diverse backgrounds and expertise.

 New students are admitted for the fall semester.
-Applications for each doctoral cohort are due May 15.
+Applications are accepted all year.
+Final cohort & admission is determined by June 1.
 The application process is fully online.
 To apply please go to the UNCW Graduate School website.
 Please review the Admission Requirements and consult the Frequently Asked Questions (FAQs) on our website prior to applying to the program.
-Students are notified of acceptance by June 15 and begin classes in August (Fall semester).

 Thank you for your interest in the Doctorate in Educational Leadership Program.
 Please do not hesitate to contact Dr. Susan Catapano in the Department of Educational Leadership if you have questions about the program.